 Regulatory Requirement: (B.iv.)
-14 CCR section 18993.1 Reco Procurement Target vered Organic Waste Product Description : We have not determined the costs of procuring the and have not yet determine use and/or application methods. needed compost and / or mulci Action Proposed Schedule TASK 1: Work with City staff to determine costs, land application needs and material sources.
-May be dependent on additional/improved processing equipment and capabilities at City MDF.
-Discussions have already begun with the Napa County Resource Conservation District for possible new application of coarse Date to be completed: 6/31/2023
+14 CCR section 18993.1 Recover Procurement Target vered Organic Waste Product Description : We have not determined the costs of procuring the and have not yet determine use and/or application methods. needed compost and / or mulch Action Proposed Schedule TASK 1: Work with City staff to determine costs, land application Date to be completed: needs and material sources.
+May be dependent on 6/31/2023 additional/improved processing equipment and capabilities at City MDF.
+Discussions have already begun with the Napa County Resource Conservation District for possible new application of coarse , mulch product for local erosion control (such as Napa wineries).